ARPA-SIMC/arkimet/doc/ds-ondisk2.md

   in which, after the index has been deleted, and some data has been imported that got appended to an existing segment, that segment would be considered as needing repack instead of rescan. [unaligned]
-- if a `needs-check-do-not-pack` file is present, segments not known by the index are marked for reindexing instead of deletion [unaligned]

 ### During --accurate check